FemiJames070/femijames070.github.io/index.md

     <p style="font-size: 1rem; margin: 0; color: #24292e;">
       <strong>The Leadership Context:</strong> While MESS Tracker showcases my solo architectural skills, StrokeRisk demonstrates my ability to lead and integrate within high-performance teams.
       <br><br>
-      Leading <strong>Group 4 (G4 Pulse): Fuad, Preston, Marrium, and Femi James in our first semester</strong> for development and <strong>Group 2: Kevin, Shalin, Femi James </strong> for MLOps, I orchestrated the transition from a raw dataset to a governed, FDA-aligned deployment.
+      Leading <strong>Group 4 (G4 Pulse): Fuad, Preston and Marrium in our first semester</strong> for development and <strong>Group 2 (G2): Kevin and Shalin in our second semester </strong> for MLOps, I orchestrated the transition from a raw dataset to a governed, FDA-aligned deployment.
 We moved beyond "just coding" to building a compliant, auditable lifecycle.
     </p>
   </div>